 Research the business side of banking

 Setting up a wetland mitigation bank is much like setting up a store.
-Before you would set a store up, you would likely do some research to ensure your store's success.
-Along with understanding the physical and biological conditions that make a site suitable as a bank, here are some additional items to consider:
+The first step would likely entail doing some initial research to ensure the store's success.
+Along with understanding the physical and biological conditions that make a bank site suitable, here are some additional items to consider:

-- Do local jurisdictions in the watershed allow banks to be used as mitigation for wetland impacts?
+- Do local jurisdictions in the watershed allow wetland mitigation banks to be used to offset wetland impacts?

 - What does the site look like now and what activities would be needed to make it a bank?

 - Is the site large enough to generate enough credits to make it viable?

-- Do you have the money to make a bank site that is ecologically appropriate and sustainable?
+- Do sponsors have the money to make a bank site that is ecologically appropriate and sustainable?

 - Is the bank being set up for personal use or will it be used to sell credits to make a profit?
-If you did have a bank site with credits to sell, would you have buyers?
+And if you did have a bank site with credits to sell, are their buyers?

 - After construction, what type of on-going maintenance and monitoring will the bank need?